The ailing cedi since re-denomination

 The chart below presents how the cedi has performed against the world’s most traded currency - the dollar, since 2007.

 The chart shows how the fragile cedi has depreciated against the dollar since the re-denomination.
-It is very clear that the dollar has appreciated more than four folds against the cedi due to weak economic fundamentals and its currently trading at $1
+It is very clear that the dollar has appreciated more than four folds against the cedi due to weak economic fundamentals and its currently trading at $1.
+The problem can be stated thus: the chronic depreciation of the Ghanaian Cedi since re-denomination.

 Causes of the depreciation